Akramerabti/GymJams/README.md

-Key Changes for Production in .env:
+Key Changes for Production in .env: CHANGE TO DEVELOPMENT FOR LOCALHOST, PRODUCTION FOR REAL CLIENT

 NODE_ENV: Set to production.
 Set to development for change